namhainguyen2803/The-Mr.-or-Ms.-Dilemma-Can-You-Guess-Them-All/README.md

 ## Keywords
 **Vietnamese Name Analysis · Vietnamese Name Prediction · Vietnamese Name Generation**

+## Overviews
+In human society, names are often inextricably linked to individual identity, and often, they reflect a community’s gender-based norms and values.
+This paper sets out to discover the pattern between Vietnamese names and gender, via machine learning models that can categorize the latter based on the former.
+This paper introduces a dataset of gender-annotated names, vectorized with TF–IDF (term frequency–inverse document frequency), as well five binary classification models (Logistic Regression, Bernoulli Naive Bayes, Random Forest, Support Vector Machine, and Neural Network).
+In addition, this paper also investigates the impact of duplicate deletion and dimensionality reduction by Truncated SVD in data preprocessing on the models’ performance.
+An assessment of the importance of each name component (last, middle, first) on gender classification follows.
+These findings shed light on the relationship between Vietnamese names and gender, highlighting the potential of machine learning approaches to decipher gender-based naming conventions.

 ## Collaborators
 | Name                         | Student ID       | Email                                      |
 | :---                         |    :----:        |          :---:                             |